-1. If the term of office of a Sakrebulo member elected through the proportional system terminates early, his/her successor, the next candidate on the same party list, shall take his/her place in the Sakrebulo within two weeks, provided that the candidate accepts membership in the Sakrebulo within ten days after being notified by the relevant DEC.
-If no candidate is left in the submitted party list, the seat shall be eliminated.

-3. If the powers of a Sakrebulo member elected through the majoritarian system are prematurely terminated, by-elections shall be held under the procedure established by this Law.
-If the powers of a Sakrebulo member are terminated within the period from 15 January to 15 June, by-elections shall be held in October of the same year, and if the powers of a Sakrebulo member are terminated within the period from 15 January, by-elections shall be held in the nearest April.
-By-elections of Sakrebulo shall not be held in the year of regular elections of municipality bodies.

-4. The CEC shall, not later than the 50th day before Election Day, fix the date for by-elections by an ordinance and set time limits for election events by an ordinance as well, taking into account the timeframes specified in paragraphs 5 and 6 of this article.

-5. To participate in the Sakrebulo by-elections, a party referred to in Article 142(1)(a) of this Law, and a party registered for participation in the last elections of the municipality bodies, shall file an application to the CEC not later than the 47 th day before Election Day.
+- 1. If the term of office of a Sakrebulo member elected through the proportional system terminates early, his/her successor, the next candidate on the same party list, shall take his/her place in the Sakrebulo within two weeks, provided that the candidate accepts membership in the Sakrebulo within ten days after being notified by the relevant DEC.
+If no candidate is left in the submitted party list, the seat shall be eliminated. - 2.
+(Deleted 21.7.2018, No 3266). - 3.
+If the powers of a Sakrebulo member elected through the majoritarian system are prematurely terminated, by-elections shall be held under the procedure established by this Law.
+If the powers of a Sakrebulo member are terminated within the period from 15 January to 15 June, by-elections shall be held in October of the same year, and if the powers of a Sakrebulo member are terminated within the period from 15 June to 15 January, by-elections shall be held in the nearest April.
+By-elections of Sakrebulo shall not be held in the year of regular elections of municipality bodies. - 4.
+The CEC shall, not later than the 50th day before Election Day, fix the date for by-elections by an ordinance and set time limits for election events by an ordinance as well, taking into account the timeframes specified in paragraphs 5 and 6 of this article. - 5.
+To participate in the Sakrebulo by-elections, a party referred to in Article 142(1)(a) of this Law, and a party registered for participation in the last elections of the municipality bodies, shall file an application to the CEC not later than the 47 th day before Election Day.
 A party that fails to meet this condition shall submit an application to the CEC within the same time limit.
 Upon the receipt of the application, the CEC shall pass such party a sample list of party supporters to collect supporter signatures.
 An initiative group of voters shall file an application to a respective DEC within the same time limit.
-The initiative group of voters and a candidate it has nominated shall be registered under the procedure established by Article 141 of this Law.

-6. The party, the registration of which under paragraph 5 of this article requires presentation of the list of party supporters, shall present to the CEC the list of voters supporting the party's participation in Sakrebulo elections not later than the $40^{\text{th}}$ day before Election Day.

-7. The candidate winning by-elections shall replace the Sakrebulo member elected through the majoritarian system for the remaining term of office.
+The initiative group of voters and a candidate it has nominated shall be registered under the procedure established by Article 141 of this Law. - 6.
+The party, the registration of which under paragraph 5 of this article requires presentation of the list of party supporters, shall present to the CEC the list of voters supporting the party's participation in Sakrebulo elections not later than the 40th day before Election Day. - 7.
+A candidate winning the by-elections shall take the place of a withdrawn member of the respective Sakrebulo elected through the majoritarian electoral system.

-Organic Law of Georgia No 2093 of 7 March 2014 - website, 14.3.2014 Organic Law of Georgia No 5438 of 22 June 2016 - website, 12.7.2016 Organic Law of Georgia No 1274 of 26 July 2017 - website, 29.7.2017 Organic Law of Georgia No 3266 of 21 July 2018 - website, 13.8.2018 Organic Law of Georgia No 1348 of 30 December 2021 - website, 6.1.2022
+Organic Law of Georgia No 1348 of 30 December 2021 - website, 6.1.2022